Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 9 - Middle)**

-Following the public farewell and Hestia's kiss at the Babel entrance, Isaiah descended into the **Dungeon** alone for his third delve on **Day 9**.
-His objective: complete the **Kobold Commander Elimination** and **Kobold Subjugation (30 kills)** quests on Floor 3.
+Following the public farewell and Hestia's kiss at the Babel entrance, Isaiah descended into the Dungeon alone for his third delve on Day 9.
+His objective: complete the Kobold Commander Elimination and **Kobold Subjugation (30 kills)** quests on Floor 3.
 He moved quickly through Floors 1 and 2, dispatching weak monsters with ease, his high G-Rank Dexterity making them seem almost trivial.
 However, his caution was high due to the memory of yesterday's coordinated ambush on Floor 2 and the presence of unusual tracks on Floor 1, which he dismissed for the time being.

-He reached **Floor 3**, where the air was colder, the shadows deeper, and the Kobolds tougher.
+He reached Floor 3, where the air was colder, the shadows deeper, and the Kobolds tougher.
 He began his hunt, prioritizing efficiency to maximize Excelia for his rapid leveling goal.
 His G-Rank stats made short work of standard Kobold patrols and Dungeon Lizards encountered along the way, his combat movements a blur of speed and precision, though he noted his tactics leaned heavily on speed and evasion due to his daggers' limitations against heavier foes.
 He